-Editor's Note: This is the latest in a series featuring UNH faculty telling their stories in their own words.
+Editor's Note: This is one installment in a series featuring UNH faculty telling their stories in their own words.

 Ray Cook, associate professor of civil and environmental engineering